 The Sugarlands Valley Nature Trail is a 0.5-mile loop that’s considered easy in difficulty.
 Along the way, you and your kids can enjoy beautiful views of the surrounding forest and the river.
 It’s great for a number of outdoor activities like birding, trail running, and walking.
 This trail is even partially paved, making it wheelchair and stroller accessible.

 Now you know where to find the best Smoky Mountain hikes for kids, it’s time to start planning your trip!
+Find out what your kids will love about our campground!
 Make your Smoky Mountain vacation truly memorable and stay at one of our campsites.
 We look forward to seeing you at Pigeon River Campground!